JhoselinRam/scigrapher/README.md

 *Where:*

 * `option`: is a number representing the `index` value of the dataset.
-* `callback` is a function that is run after the `id` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.
+* `callback`: is a function that is run after the `index` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

 > Note: The draw order of datasets with the same `index` value will be indeterminate.

 *Returns:*

-* A number that represents the `index` of the dataset.
+* A number that represents the `index` of the dataset if no aguments are pass.
 * A reference to the dataset object from which the method is called upon.

 ___